 Sport is provided as part of our service to our pupils.
+It should be noted that it is, in general, against school policy that a student should concentrate on any particular sport, to the exclusion of others, during all three terms of the year.
 In certain sports, for example rowing, specialist equipment and/or coaching results in small additional charges.